Should Supreme Court have evaded the question of downgrading Jammu and Kashmir to a Union territory?

-Among the points of debate sparked by the Supreme Court’s judgment in the Article 370 abrogation case pronounced on Monday is its decision to side-step one of the vital questions posed in the matter: whether the government’s decision to downgrade of the state of Jammu and Kashmir to two Union territories is constitutionally permissible.
+Among the points of debate sparked by the Supreme Court’s judgment in the Article 370 abrogation case pronounced on Monday is its decision to side-step one of the vital questions posed in the matter: whether the government’s decision to downgrade the state of Jammu and Kashmir to two Union territories is constitutionally permissible.

 Article 370 of the Indian Constitution, which was abrogated on August 5, 2019, had given Jammu and Kashmir a certain degree of autonomy within the Indian Union.